 Network Pharmacy: A network pharmacy is a pharmacy where members of the Plan can get their prescription drug benefits.
-In most cases, prescriptions are covered only if they are filled at one of the contracted network pharmacies.
+In most cases, prescriptions are covered if filled at one of the contracted network pharmacies.

-Network Provider: Provider is the term used for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the state to provide health care services.
+Network Provider: Provider is the term used for doctors, other health care professionals, hospitals, and other health care facilities licensed or certified by Medicare and by the State to provide health care services.
 They are network providers when they have an agreement with the Plan to accept plan payment as payment in full, and in some cases to coordinate as well as provide covered services to members of the Plan.